Ben-Cavanagh/Projects/README.md

 - **Backend Tools Used:** Docker, Swagger, Prisma
 - **Approach:** Establish a database and create numerous backend API endpoints to be called from the frontend to store and retrieve records
 - **Final Deployed Application:** https://vivamq.app/
-- **Note:** Cannot show full solution due to belonging to the university, however, example API endpoints are provided
+- **Note:** Cannot show full solution due to belonging to the university, however, example API endpoints/validators are provided

 ## JobScheduler1
 **Summary:** Developed a client-side job-scheduling algorithm based on a Largest Round-Robin (LRR) approach.